 - Health insurance policies

 - A list of all personal property, including artwork, furniture, jewelry, and other valuables

 - Powers of attorney

 - A list of the contents within safety deposit boxes

 Of course, this is list is not exhaustive, so your attorney can provide further guidance on any additional documents you will need for your divorce.
 If you have trouble collecting some of these documents, your attorney may also advise you on how you might be able to obtain them.
 The important thing is to get the ball rolling, so you can avoid wasting any time as you pursue this new chapter in your life.

-Reach Out to Our Experienced Family Law Team for the Legal Support You Need
+Reach Out to Our Team for the Support You Need When Preparing for Divorce

 Call our law office today at (312) 487-2795 to set up an initial consultation with a member of our team to discuss the details of your divorce and learn more about the documents you must collect for your divorce.